ibm-cloud-docs/db2wh-saas/db_design.md

   If you’re using a single-partitioned plan, there’s no need to worry about distribution keys because all of the data is stored on one data partition.
   {: note}

 - The Db2 engine includes many registry and environment variables, and database configuration parameters.
-As a SaaS offering, {{site.data.keyword.dashdbshort_notm}} is deployed with preconfigured variables and parameters to optimize performance.
-Changing any of these settings might result in adverse effects on database operation or performance and is therefore strongly discouraged.
+As a SaaS offering, IBM Db2 Warehouse SaaS is deployed with preconfigured variables and parameters to optimize performance.

+  Changing any of these settings might result in adverse effects on database operation or performance and is therefore **strongly discouraged**.

   If you think your system might benefit from changes to some registry variables, environment variables, or database configuration parameters, open a support case to request guidance from our service experts.

+  Please note that IBM decides on any request for parameter customization on a case-by-case basis and may deny the request if it is not supported on your plan/instance.

+  Some of the customizations that can be requested include:

+  * **Time zone**
+    The default time zone for your instance is **UTC**.
+You may request to modify it to a time zone of your choosing.

+  * **LOGSECOND**
+    This configuration parameter specifies the number of **secondary transaction log files** that your database instance can dynamically allocate and use when the primary log files are exhausted.

+    By default, IBM Db2 Warehouse SaaS calculates an optimal value for `LOGSECOND` based on the instance block storage size.
+You may request an increase in the value of `LOGSECOND` if the block storage associated with your Db2 Warehouse SaaS instance is large enough to support the increase.

+    Even when the value of `LOGSECOND` is updated based on your request, subsequent changes in block storage size can result in changes to the value of `LOGSECOND`:

+    - During a **storage scale-up**, the value of `LOGSECOND` may increase if the customer-provided value falls short of IBM's calculated value.
+    - During a **storage shrink**, the value of `LOGSECOND` may be capped to a lower value if the customer-provided value cannot be supported by the block storage.

+    **Effective value of `LOGSECOND` on your instance = greater of 1 & 2 below:**

+    1. IBM calculated optimal value based on your block storage size
+    2. Customer requested value
+       *(Capped based on your instance block storage capacity)*